bsmith89/Smith2022-UCFMT/doc/submission.md

 TODO: Bold Figure N, Table N in captions
 TODO: Update CONSORT checklist with correct page numbers
 TODO: Save a reload any DOCX files with figures included.
-Re-insert full quality figures (as the PDF insertions will lose quality)
+Re-insert full quality PNG figures (as the PDF insertions will lose quality) using `fig/*.dpi200.png` (there's a snakemake rule for these from PDF)
+TODO: Do this also for the SupplementaryNote.docx
 TODO: Make a track-changes document by comparing the new submission to the old.
+TODO: Edit this document to remove figure replacements, citation renumbering, etc.
 -->